DilbirinOrhan/wijmo-eval/readme.md

 You can also use this setup to create apps using Wijmo on sites like [Glitch](https://glitch.com).

+## Licensing

+Note that the usage of this repository and the Wijmo code contained within is governed by the [GrapeCity EULA](https://www.grapecity.com/en/legal/eula).
+Especially, you may not obscure or remove the Wijmo watermark that displays when the controls are loaded.
+View the [LICENSE](LICENSE) file for comprehensive licensing rules.

+If you want to use Wijmo in a production environment, purchase a license on the [GrapeCity website](https://www.grapecity.com/en/pricing#wijmo).

 ## Wijmo README Content

 ```